isomerpages/nlb-biblioasia/articles-archive/features/_posts/2019-04-21-post-Stories of the Little People.md

 #### **Experiencing**

 Beyond a greater understanding of how Singaporeans evolved amid changing circumstances, the vivid, personal insights afforded by oral history allow readers to experience the force of the very human drama that is real life.
-Plastic surgeon Lee Seng Teik, for one, recounted effectively the horrors of the *Spyros* ship explosion – still one of the worst industrial accidents in Singapore history – when he recalled “truckloads” of victims arriving at the Singapore General Hospital’s newly minted Accident & Emergency wing on 12 October 1978.
+Plastic surgeon Lee Seng Teik, for one, recounted effectively the horrors of the *Spyros* ship explosion – still one of the worst industrial accidents in Singapore history – when he recalled “truckloads” of victims arriving at the Singapore General Hospital’s newly minted Accident &amp; Emergency wing on 12 October 1978.
 He said:

 <div style="background-color: white;"><img style="width:700px" src="/images/Vol-15-issue-1/stories-of-little-people/05_littleppl.png">Injured victims being rushed to hospital after an explosion and fire on board the Greek oil tanker, <i>S.T.
 Spyros</i>, on 12 October 1978.
 Seventy-six people died and 69 others were injured in the accident. <i>Ministry of Health Collection, courtesy of National Archives of Singapore.</i></div>